THE ANATOMY MUSEUM

 Montpellier physician Jean-Antoine Chaptal,

-then Minister of the Interior.
+who was then Minister of the Interior.

 Louis Auzoux (1797–1880)

-Louis Auzoux was a French physician
+Louis Auzoux was a French physician,

 creator of the first anatomical models

-made of papier-mâché, known as "clastiques" because
+made of papier-mâché, known as “clastics” because

-they could be dismantled into several pieces
+they can be taken apart into several pieces

 the order of a dissection.

-Building on his success with the scientific community
+Building on his success within the

-, he developed his creations and
+, he expanded his creations and

 set up his workshop in Normandy, where he expanded